Minestom/Minestom/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 #### **Do you intend to add a new feature or change an existing one?**
-* Do not open a pull-request on GitHub until you have collected positive feedback about the change from a maintainer.

-#### **Do you have questions about the source code?**
-* Ask any question about how to use Minestom in the GitHub issues section or the community portals.

-#### **Do you want to contribute to the Minestom documentation?**
-* Feel free to do so!
-Just make sure to conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification when editing the README.md.
+* If your feature is not strictly related to Sakura Minestom then I'd rather you open a PR in the [original Minestom repository](https://github.com/Minestom/Minestom/) and then eventually opening the same PR here.
+Ideally this project shouldn't steer too much from the original repo and any noteworthy feature should be added there first, please note you need to contact collaborators there before making a PR, you don't need to do so to open a PR here, just open it and if it's good it will be merged.

 ## General Contribution Rules
-* By contributing to the Minestom project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.
+* By contributing to the Sakura Minestom project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.

-Minestom is a community project.
-We encourage you to contribute! :)

-Thanks! :heart: :heart: :heart:

-~Minestom Community